bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/emulator-screamstar.md

 categories: ["website", "music"]
 image: "https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/webpage/emulator/screamstar-300x300.png"
 tags: ["arg", "bmth", "bring me the horizon", "scream star", "rhythm game"]
+next: "website/emulator-escape"
+next_text: "Escape Game/Paintings"
 ---

 # Scream Star

+{% include content/info.html
+title="Game Not Available"
+content="Currently Scream Star is not available and re-directs to the official BMTH website.
+It is unknown if or when the game will return."
+%}

 [Scream Star](https://www.scream-star.com/) is a rhythm game that includes most of the songs from the album [POST HUMAN: NeX GEn](../music/ph-nex-gen).
 The game can also be connected to your own Spotify.